rabbitmq/internals/quorum_queues.md

 The queue machine logic is implemented in the `rabbit_fifo` module.

-Raft clusters are leader/follower systems and thus for a quorum queue all operations need to flow through the leader and then replicated to the followers.
+Raft clusters are leader/follower systems and thus for a quorum queue all operations need to flow through the leader and then be replicated to the followers.

 All replicas in a Ra cluster/quorum queue execute the same set of operations and maintain the same state.
 Only the leader executes side effects such as sending deliveries